Puja2481/Analysis-of-Olympics-/README.md

 Country wise gender analysis
 Gender medal counts based on percetage of year total Year wise count of sports
-Running totals by sports, of athelets and number of records
+Running totals by sports , of athelets and number of records

 Then at last there is a dashboard.